AdobeDocs/audience-manager-learn.en/help/overview.md

     </a>
     <div>
       <a href="https://docs.adobe.com/content/help/en/experience-cloud/implementing-in-mobile-ios-swift-apps-with-launch/index.html">
-    <strong>Implementing the Experience Cloud in Mobile [!DNL iOS] Apps</strong>
+    <strong>Implementing the Experience Cloud in Mobile iOS Apps</strong>
     </a>
     </div>
     <p>
-    <em>Perfect starting point for mobile app developers who want to learn how to implement the Adobe Experience Cloud solutions in their [!DNL iOS Swift] apps</em>
+    <em>Perfect starting point for mobile app developers who want to learn how to implement the Adobe Experience Cloud solutions in their iOS Swift apps</em>
     <p>
   </td>
   <td>